ph4nt0mbyt3/crtmonitor/README.md

 crtmonitor -domain example.com -monitor
 ```

-While crtmonitor is a powerful tool, it relies on crt.sh, a third-party service.
+While crtmonitor it relies on crt.sh, a third-party service.
 As a result:
 Occasional errors or downtime from crt.sh could affect the tool's functionality.